cse110-sp23-group15/cse110-sp23-group15/admin/meetings/05-28-2023_sprint-1-review.md

     - Holly is continuing on the mobile carousel
     - Hanson has finished most part on desktop version of profile page and is going to push
     - Xinle is working on testing for questionnaire page and unit testing for backend functions
+    - Anthony is working on questionnaire page
+    - Darren has finished most part of questionnaire questions
+    - Aaron is working on localStorage to record users' personality

 ### Future Business